HackYourFutureBelgium/bf-html-and-css/materials/css-advanced.md

   }
 }

-/* The element to apply the animation to */ div {
+/* Element to apply the animation to */ div {
   width: 100px;
   height: 100px;